Vector Symbolic Finite State Machines in Attractor Neural Networks: Attractor network construction

 \section{Attractor network construction}

-We now show how a Hopfield-like attractor network may be constructed to emulate an arbitrary FSM, where the states within the FSM are now attractors within the attractor network, and the stimuli for transitions between node states in the FSM trigger all corresponding transitions between attractors.
-More specifically, for every node $\zeta \in Z_{\text{FSM}}$, an associated hypervector $\vec{x}$ is randomly generated and stored as an attractor within the attractor network.
-We use $Z_{\text{AN}}$ to denote the set of nodal hypervectors stored as attractors within the attractor network.
-Every unique stimulus $\sigma \in S_{\text{FSM}}$ in the FSM is also now associated with a randomly generated hypervector $\vec{s} \in S_{\text{AN}}$, where $S_{\text{AN}}$ is the set of hypervectors associated with a unique stimulus.
-For the FSM edge outputs, a corresponding set of output hypervectors is similarly generated.
+We now show how a Hopfield-like attractor network may be constructed to emulate an arbitrary FSM, where the states within the FSM are stored as attractors in the network, and the stimuli for transitions between FSM states trigger all corresponding transitions between attractors.
+More specifically, for every FSM state $\chi \in X_{\text{FSM}}$, an associated hypervector $\vec{x}$ is randomly generated and stored as an attractor within the network, the set of which we denote $X_{\text{AN}}$.
+We henceforth refer to these hypervectors as node hypervectors, or node attractors.
+Every unique stimulus $\varsigma \in S_{\text{FSM}}$ in the FSM is also now associated with a randomly generated hypervector $\vec{s} \in S_{\text{AN}}$, where $S_{\text{AN}}$ is the set of all stimulus hypervectors.
+For the FSM edge outputs $\rho \in R_{\mathrm{FSM}}$, a corresponding set of output hypervectors $\vec{r} \in R_\mathrm{AN}$ is similarly generated.
 These correspondences are summarised in \mbox{Table \ref{table:notation}}.